 - Claims of discrimination, retaliation, sexual harassment, civil rights, breach of employment contract, unpaid wages, and wrongful discharge

-- Assisting with state agency investigations and hearings
+- Assisting with state and federal agency investigations and hearings

 - Providing advice, counsel and training on human resource and employment law issues

-- Drafting and revising employee handbooks, employment contracts, employer policies, and other employment documents
+- Drafting and revising employee handbooks, employment contracts, workplace policies, and other employment documents

 Business and Commercial Litigation: